unboxed/bops-applicants/README.md

 ## Deployments

-Merging into main will automatically push to staging.
-To push changes from staging to production you will need to login to heroku and promote the app from staging to prod.
+Merging into main will automatically deploy to the staging ECS environment.
+To deploy to the production ECS environment requires a manual review of the 'Deploy' GitHub Action by one of the required reviewers.